Find Your Perfect School

 Internship and Practicum Requirements

 Online students pursuing an associate degree in elementary education may also be required to complete student teaching requirements.
-This is typically achieved through a practicum in elementary schools where they will observe early childhood educators in action, and even provide teaching-related assistance.
+This is typically achieved through a practicum in elementary schools where they observe early childhood educators in action and even provide teaching-related assistance.

 The student teaching experience is an opportunity for hands-on experience to complete the classroom coursework.
 Check if the online education program also has a capstone course.

 Tuition and Financial Aid

 Online students pursuing an online associate degree in elementary education in community colleges agree that their tuition fees are more affordable.
 The tuition is even more affordable with financial aid, such as federal financial aid and institutional scholarships.

 Careers and Salaries of Graduates of Associate in Elementary Education Programs

 Online associate’s degrees in elementary education can lead to the following occupations.
 But if you want to enjoy career advancement, such as being a full-fledged elementary teacher, you should earn a bachelor’s degree in elementary education.

 Dollar figures are the average annual salary for each occupation.